MathiasBohn/philter-mvp/docs/guides/applicant-help-center.md

 A: Typically 4-6 weeks from submission to final decision.
 Can be as fast as 2-3 weeks or as long as 8-12 weeks.

 **Q: Can I speed up the process?**
-A: Expedited review ($500) speeds up management review to 1-2 days.
-Board review timeline is not affected.
-Best way to speed up: submit complete, accurate application the first time.
+A: Best way to speed up: submit complete, accurate application the first time.

 **Q: What if I need to move in sooner?**
 A: Discuss with your broker.
 Some buildings can accommodate rush approvals for strong applications, but there are limits.